catlinman/input-dungeon/README.md

-# InputDungeon #
+# Input Dungeon #

-InputDungeon is a command line dungeon crawler game project.
+Input Dungeon is a command line dungeon crawler game project.
 It requires the Python interpreter version 3.4+ and is not platform specific.

-## Setup ##
+### Setup ###

-Before running InputDungeon you will have to make sure that the required dependencies have been met.
-As of now (3/28/2015) the only dependency is *curses* which should natively ship with Unix systems.
+Before running Input Dungeon you will have to make sure that the required dependencies have been met.
+As of now (1/26/2017) the only dependency is *curses* which should natively ship with Unix systems.

 This however is not the case on Windows systems and requires a little bit of extra work to get running.
 Thanks to some good people *curses* is now also available for Windows' CPython distribution.
 You can find the converted binaries on [this page](http://www.lfd.uci.edu/~gohlke/pythonlibs/#curses).
 To install *curses* all you will need to do is to download one of the wheel files from the given page - in this case either the *cp34win32* or *cp34amd64* version - and to install the wheel using *pip* with the following syntax: